For a copy of the press release, please visit our Press page.

 We will continue to offer services at the existing SF SPCA Alabama Street campus and the Pets Unlimited Fillmore Street campus.
 Clients at both locations will continue to receive the same great services.
 As we are able to integrate, clients will get even more benefits, with a seamless experience and transfer of records between the two locations.
 SF SPCA clients will now be able to benefit from Pets Unlimited’s 24 hour emergency services.
 Service costs will be similar at the two locations.

-Jennifer Scarlett, DVM, and Jason Walthall, currently Co-Presidents of the SF SPCA, will be Co-Presidents of the new organization.
-The new Board of Directors will combine members of both Boards and the Executive Team reporting to the Co-Presidents will include leaders from both organizations.
+Jennifer Scarlett, DVM, and Jason Walthall, are Co-Presidents of the new organization.
+The new Board of Directors combines members of both Boards and the Executive Team reporting to the Co-Presidents includes leaders from both organizations.

-The new organization will be called the San Francisco SPCA.
+The new organization is called the San Francisco SPCA.
 The hospital at the Pacific Heights campus will preserve the Pets Unlimited name.

 Yes.
 The goal is to retain and grow our programs.

 The SF SPCA and Pets Unlimited share many of the same strategic partners, including PAWS, VetSOS, the San Francisco Police Department’s Animal Units, and the San Francisco Department of Animal Care and Control.
 The merger is a great opportunity to grow these partnerships.
-Already, we have announced that as a result of the merger, we will be able to expand the amount of charity veterinary care available to PAWS clients.
-This is a great example of how the merger will benefit our community.
+As a result of the merger, we will expand the amount of charity veterinary care available to PAWS clients.
+This is a great example of how the merger benefits our community.

 San Franciscans have lots of choices when selecting a place to adopt or get care for their animal.
 There are over a dozen veterinary clinics and hospitals in the city of San Francisco alone and numerous rescue groups and shelters to choose from.
 We all have the same goal – to save animals – and the SF SPCA supports choice and provides subsidized shelter and office space to rescues at its Mission campus.

 We are all committed to helping San Francisco residents get the veterinary care that their pets need.
 Both organizations have comprehensive financial assistance plans that will continue to be offered at both locations.
-Last year, the combined organizations provided over $4 million in charitable veterinary care and we’re committed to expanding those services.
+In 2013, the combined organizations provided over $4 million in charitable veterinary care and we’re committed to expanding those services.

 Service costs are similar at the two locations.